saundersdigital/backblaze-backup-downloader/README.md

 2. **Edit Backblaze credentials**

-   Create a `.env` with your Backblaze and Gmail details, it's advised to create a dedicated api key inside Backblaze for this script that has read only access to your B2 bucket:
+   Create a `.env` with your Backblaze, Gmail and Timezone details, it's advised to create a dedicated api key inside Backblaze for this script that has read only access to your B2 bucket:

    ```env
    B2_APPLICATION_KEY_ID=application-key-id